stechermichal/nvim-config/README.md

 - Note that when making a new window with :vs the new window will have the exact same buffers - and you can select a different buffer inside that window.
 - Tabs are a bit different, they are a collections of windows in them.
 Can be made with tabnew and bound to something, I think tabs are unnecessary.
 - :Bdelete as opposed to :bdelete to never close nvim completely when closing buffers
+- leader b to bdelete

+# null-ls
+- This sort of uses what's build into the LSP rather than using their own, which is better to unify things
+- If you get asked which server you want to use, it means probably both the orignal lsp one and your added null ls one is added.
+- That can be fixed by finding out which one is it with LsPInfo to show current active language server.
+And for example tsserver provides both diagnostics and formatting and makes us choose each time.
+The code below makes it so that it always uses null-ls for that.
+`M.on_attach = function(client, bufnr)
+	-- vim.notify(client.name .. " starting...")
+	-- TODO: refactor this into a method that checks if string in list if client.name == "tsserver" then
+		client.server_capabilities.documentFormattingProvider = false
+	end
+	lsp_keymaps(bufnr)
+	lsp_highlight_document(client)
+end`
+- Use `:Format` to run 'lua vim.lsp.buf.format{async=true}' from handlers.lua
+- leader s to format, as in format on save